 The first recorded use of roller skates was in 1743 (have fun in that Wikipedia hole) and with each new generation came a 'resurgence' of roller skating, but in fact, it never went away.
 Isn't that awesome?

-As we entered 2020, the pandemic took away normality and people started looking for a way to fill their time.
+As we entered 2020 (apologies in advance for this throwback), the pandemic took away normality and people started looking for a way to fill their time.
 Thus, a whole new generation got geared up and ready to find out what all the fuss was about with roller skates.

-You only have to look at TikTok and Instagram to know that EVERYONE wants to be a roller skater in 2022.
+You only have to look at TikTok and Instagram to know that EVERYONE wants to be a bad a-s roller skater and rollerblader these days.
 And while that's amazing, if you're serious about it, you need to get the right gear.
-This ensures you don't fall flat on your face, or lose interest and end up wasting your well-earned cash.
+This ensures you don't fall flat on your face (risking becoming one of THOSE TikToks), or lose interest and end up wasting your well-earned cash.

 Keep reading for our full guide on everything you need to know about roller skating if you're just starting out.